kennethlng/digiroma-mockup/README.md

 ![cover](https://kennethlng.com/images/projects/digiroma/Digiroma%20mock-up%20orange%20bg.png)

-Digiroma is a product web portal I developed at Alibaba for viewing and editing product details and visualizing data in interactive charts.
+Digiroma is a product analytics web portal I developed at Alibaba for viewing and editing product details and visualizing data in interactive charts.
+The app is used internally, so this is just a mockup of what I worked on as I'm not able to share much about its use case.

 ## Installation